hocki1-dev/mixamo_converter/README.md

 # Mixamo Converter
-is a Blender Plugin that Converts Mixamo animations to work in Unreal Engine 4 with root motion Blender 2.80 or newer needed to work.
-For blender 2.78+ use blender27 branch of the converter.
+is a Blender Plugin that Converts Mixamo animations to work in Unreal Engine 4 and Unity with root motion Blender 2.93 or newer needed to work.

 ### It can
 * convert single animations (FBX or Collada) if they are previously imported by the user